-Let’s talk sewing podcasts!
+Let’s talk about sewing podcasts!
 Personally, I love them and also I love that there are so many crafty podcasts out there these days.
-I find hearing other people talking about their crafts really inspiring and makes me want do stuff even more.
-Plus it’s super interesting to get a behind-the-scenes look of the crafty world and the personalities that populate it.
+I find hearing other people talking about their crafts really inspiring and makes me want to do stuff even more.
+Plus it’s super interesting to get a behind-the-scenes look at the crafty world and the personalities that populate it.
 So I’ve compiled a list of crafty podcasts.

 What a fun podcast for us sewing super nerds!
 Hosted by a mother and daughter team they chat and banter about all things sewing related.
 This podcast is full of helpful tips and tricks, with lots of machine talk (they used to run a sewing machine shop and are very big on Babylocks).
 They are strong in their opinions, but I find myself agreeing with a lot of the stuff they say.
 If you want to become sewing smarter in just 30 minutes, this is the podcast for you.